• Level of education

 Description

-Acquire the concepts of electrostatics: electric force, electric field, electric potential; magnetostatics: magnetic force, magnetic field; induction: induced electric force, inductance and implement them for applications in electrical engineering.
+Acquire knowledge of electrostatics: electric force, electric field, electric potential; magnetostatics: magnetic force, magnetic field; induction: induced electric force, inductance, and apply this knowledge to electrical engineering applications.

 Read more